Verbier Festival Academy

 Conducting Fellows are asked to be in Verbier from 9 July until the conclusion of the Festival on 3 August (some exceptions may be granted).
 They will attend the formation of the Verbier Festival Orchestra (VFO), one of three Festival orchestras.
 This formation includes section training led by 12 established musicians from New York’s Metropolitan Opera Orchestra, as well as tutti rehearsals led by the Derrick Inouye, Assistant Conductor of the VFO.
 Fellows will, where possible, collaborate with Maestro Inouye as he prepares the orchestra for their six Festival performances.
 Throughout the Festival, Fellows may perform assistant conductor duties for Valery Gergiev, Music Director of the VFO, and other visiting conductors of the VFO and the Verbier Festival Chamber Orchestra (VFCO).

 Before the opening of the Festival, a meeting will be organised between Maestro Gergiev and the Fellows.
 This valuable chance to spend time with the Maestro allows each young conductor to discuss their aims and goals of being at the Festival, and to ask general advice regarding their career development.

 - A personal mentorship meeting with Festival Founder & Director Martin T:son Engstroem

 - At least one Fellow may conduct a public open-air concert with the Verbier Festival Junior Orchestra

 It is important to stress that this is a largely self-directed programme, and participants with flexibility, openness and personal-initiative will benefit the most from the many opportunities that are presented.
 Fellows are urged to attend and take part in as many activities as possible during their time at the Festival.

-Applications to Verbier Festival Artist Training Programmes are submitted through the Acceptd on-line platform.
+Applications to Verbier Festival Artist Training Programmes are now closed.

 16 November 2018 (to be considered for a live audition)